JuliaLang/PackageCompiler.jl/docs/src/devdocs/sysimages_part_1.md

 precompile statement can fail.
 The solution to these issues is to load all modules in the sysimage by looping through `Base.loaded_modules` and to use a `try-catch` for each precompile statement.
-In addition, we evaluate everything in an anonymous module to not pollute the `Main` module which a bunch of symbols.
+In addition, we evaluate everything in an anonymous module to not pollute the `Main` module with a bunch of symbols.

 The end result is a `custom_sysimage.jl` file looking like: